swiftlang/swift/docs/OptimizationTips.rst

 problem is that Array exposes methods like "append" and "count" that don't make any sense in the context of a value wrapper.
 These methods can make the use of the reference wrapper awkward.
-It is possible to work around this problem by creating a wrapper struct that will hide the unused APIs and the optimizer will remove this overhead, but this wrapper will not solve the second problem.
+It is possible to work around this problem by creating a wrapper struct that will hide the unused APIs, and the optimizer will remove this overhead, but this wrapper will not solve the second problem.
 The Second problem is that Array has code for ensuring program safety and interaction with Objective-C. Swift checks if indexed accesses fall within the